Effects unit: Terminology

 An effects unit is also called an effect box, effects device, effects processor or simply an effect.
 The abbreviation F/X or FX is sometimes used.
 A pedal-style unit may be called a stomp box, stompbox, effects pedal or pedal.
 Unprocessed audio coming into an effects unit is referred to as dry, while the processed audio output is referred to as wet.

 A musician bringing many pedals to a live show or recording session often mounts the pedals on a guitar pedalboard, to reduce set-up and tear-down time and, for pedalboards with lids, protect the pedals during transportation.
 When a musician has multiple effects in a rack mounted road case, this case may be called an effects rack or rig.
-When rackmounted effects are mounted in a roadcase, this also speeds up a musician's set-up and tear-down time, because all of the effects can be connected together inside the rack case.
+When rack-mounted effects are mounted in a road case, this also speeds up a musician's set-up and tear-down time, because all of the effects can be connected together inside the rack case.